Amazon::API - A generic base class for AWS Services

 Yes.
 See Amazon::Credentials.

 As of version 2.1.0 the interface is quite stable.
-I'm not aware of any current bugs and now consider this project "production ready".
+There are currently (as of 2.6.0) no outstanding bugs logged against the project.
+I now consider this project "production ready".

 It's simple.
 And it seems easier to build than other modules that almost do the same thing.